mraquino/loopback-connector-twilio/README.md

-## loopback-connector-twilio
+## loopback-connector-twilio2

 [Twilio](http://www.twilio.com/) connector for [LoopBack](http://www.loopback.io)

 ## Customizing Twilio configuration for examples

 By default, examples from this module assumes the user has a [Twillio](http://www.twilio.com) account.
-To run the example you will need to provide your `accountSid` and `authToken`.
+To run the example you will need to provide your `accountSid` and `authToken` from Twilio and any Token string to use as `apiToken`.

 The connector support the following aspects of the [Twilio REST API](http://www.twilio.com/docs/api/rest):
   - [Making Calls](http://www.twilio.com/docs/api/rest/making-calls)